ietf-wg-avtcore/draft-ietf-avtcore-rtp-haptics/Draft/WG draft/draft-ietf-avtcore-rtp-haptics.md

 When haptic content over RTP is offered with SDP in a declarative style, the parameters capable of indicating both bitstream properties as well as receiver capabilities are used to indicate only bitstream properties.
 For example, in this case, the parameters hmpg-maxlod, hmpg-bodypartmask, hmpg-maxfreq, hmpg-minfreq, hmpg-dvctypes, and hmpg-modalities declare the values used by the bitstream, not the capabilities for receiving bitstreams.
 A receiver of the SDP is required to support all parameters and values of the parameters provided; otherwise, the receiver MUST reject or not participate in the session.
 It falls on the creator of the session to use values that are expected to be supported by the receiving application.

-# Congestion control consideration
+# Congestion Control Considerations

 The general congestion control considerations for transporting RTP data apply to HMPG haptics over RTP as well {{RFC3550}}.

-It is possible to adapt network bandwidth by adjusting either the encoder bit rate or by adjusting the stream content (e.g., level of detail, body parts, actuator frequency range, target device types, modalities).
+It is possible to adapt network bandwidth usage by adjusting either the encoder bit rate or by adjusting the stream content (e.g., level of detail, body parts, actuator frequency range, target device types, modalities).

 In case of congestion, a receiver or intermediate node MAY prioritize independent packets over dependent ones, since the non reception of an independent MIHS unit can prevent the decoding of multiple subsequent dependent MIHS units.
 In case of congestion, a receiver or intermediate node MAY prioritize initialization MIHS units over other units, since initialization MIHS units contain metadata used to re-initialize the decoder, and MAY drop silent MIHS units before other types of MIHS units, since a receiver may interpret a missing MIHS unit as a silence.
 It is also possible, using the layer field of the RTP payload header, to allocate MIHS units to different layers based on their content, to prioritize haptic data contributing the most to the user experience.
 In case of congestion, intermediate nodes and receivers SHOULD use the MIHS layer value to determine the relative importance of haptic RTP packets.